jthet/my-coe332-hws/homework02/README.md

 ```
 $ python3 generate_sites.py
 ```
-  This will return a JSON file with data on the ID, latitude, longitude, composition of 5 different meteors.
+This will create a JSON file with a dictionary containing meteorite landing data, specifically the ID, latitude, longitude, composition of 5 different meteors.
+The created file name will be `meteorLanding_sites.json`.

  #### Step 2: Read Meteorite Data and Analyze